Fire of Unknown Origin: Songs

 Several of the songs were intended for the soundtrack of the animated film Heavy Metal, such as "Vengeance (The Pact)," the lyrics of which follow in detail the plot of the "Taarna" segment of the movie.
-However, only the song "Veteran of the Psychic Wars" (ironically not written for the film), co-written by science fiction author Michael Moorcock, ended up in the film's final version and soundtrack.
+However, only the song "Veteran of the Psychic Wars" (not originally written for the film), co-written by science-fiction author Michael Moorcock, ended up in the film's final version and soundtrack.
 The title track as well as "Burnin' for You" were both used in episode 17 of season 1 of Supernatural entitled "Hell House," written by long-time BÖC fan Trey Callaway.

 The album's closing track, "Don't Turn Your Back," marks Allen Lanier's final songwriting contribution to Blue Öyster Cult; it was played live by the group for the first time on June 17, 2016, at a special concert highlighting Lanier's music.

 The album's title track, "Fire of Unknown Origin," was originally considered for the band's fourth album, but was cut.
 The original version of the song is available through the band's 2017 compilation Rarities.

 "Joan Crawford" was a moderate success, reaching #49 on the Billboard Mainstream Rock chart.
 The subject of the song is the actress of the same name, who had died four years before the song's release.
 A music video was created for the song, which was banned by MTV for featuring a sexually suggestive scene.

+Track listing

+All lead vocals by Eric Bloom, except where noted.